Prukutu/AOES-CLIM-ClimateData-WhereHow/_episodes/02-netcdf.md

 4. ASCII files, which include `.csv` or "comma separated values" files, which are a simple form of storing spreadsheets.
 ASCII stands for "American Standard Code for Information Interchange", and is the text or "string" format standard for many programming languages.
 ASCII is considered easy to read by humans, but is much less efficient at storing data than binary formats.
 It is advisable only for small files.
+  * In this same category is Unicode, which is an extension of ASCII that uses twich the number of bytes per character, and can accomodate a wide range of languages, symbols, even emojis.
+This is not very commonly used for storing Earth science data except where storing place names needed extended or alternative alphabets, abjads, syllabaries, etc., are needed.

 5. Excel files, a spreadsheet format with a wide range of specialized formatting extensions from Microsoft.
 Typical suffixes: `.xls', `.xlsx` (the latter uses extensible markup language XML to encode metadata information).